sguir/ppgcourse/exercise_BP.md

 g_baypass -npop 52 -gfile G.hgdp_pods_1000 -nthreads 8 -outprefix hgdp_pod_1000
 ```

-> * For the second set of simulations, we are going to use the precomputed file resulting from running the CORE model with the 100000 simulations as input.
+:warning: For the second set of simulations, we are going to use the precomputed file resulting from running the CORE model with the 100000 simulations as input.

 8.3.
 Copy the previously obtained results and also those precomputed for 100,000 PODs to the **my_results folder in your laptop**: